Fawziya20/Simulation-and-Manual-PCB-Layout/README.md

 Proteus 8 Professional

 ### STEPS
-->Choose the desired components for your design.\n ->Place all components and make the necessary connections.\n ->After making all the connections, click the run button to start the simulation.\n ->Finally, manually draw the PCB layout for the circuit.\n
+->Choose the desired components for your design./n ->Place all components and make the necessary connections.\n ->After making all the connections, click the run button to start the simulation.\n ->Finally, manually draw the PCB layout for the circuit.\n